theresewk/zerve-ai-user-success-analysis/README.md

 ## Overview

-This project explores a central question: **what drives successful usage of a data platform?**
+This project explores a central question: **what drives successful usage of a data platform?** for Zerve AI

-Using real-world event data from 4,771+ users, we analyze behavioral patterns, workflows, and friction points to identify what differentiates successful users from the rest.
+Using real-world event data from 4,771+ users, I analysed behavioral patterns, workflows, and friction points to identify what differentiates successful users from the rest.

 The project is structured around four analytical lenses:

 * **Execution** – how users interact with core features
-* **Persona** – behavioral segmentation of users
+* **Persona** – behavioural segmentation of users
 * **Entry** – onboarding and early activation signals
 * **Patterns** – session flows and long-term usage behavior